-conda / mamba (software installation)
+conda (software installation)

 Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs, and updates packages and their dependencies.

 This is how the conda documentation puts it.
-One more major selling-point: you don't need administrator rights to install conda itself or the to install packages with it.
+One more major selling-point: you don't need administrator rights to install conda itself or to install packages with it.
 And for our (bioinformatic) purposes, there are two more very useful aspects:

 1. There is bioconda, a conda channel with pretty much any tool in bioinformatics pre-packaged for you.